-Despite the recovery experienced in the previous financial year, the ATM continues to encounter considerable financial pressure.
+The ATM continues to encounter considerable financial pressure.
 A big concern remains the lack of adequate funding to sustain our day-to-day operations and to maintain our natural environment, ageing facilities, and public programmes.
-The majority of these programmes - research and outreach projects - are funded by self-generated income (which constitutes between 13% and 15% of the ATM's budget), donations and goodwill of strategic partners.
+The majority of these programmes - research and outreach projects - are funded by self-generated income (which constitutes between 15% and 18% of the ATM's budget), donations and goodwill of strategic partners.
 Further growing concerns regarding our dire financial position are the cost-containment measures and the continual governmental budget cuts annually, especially during and after the Covid-19 pandemic.
-Without sufficient funds, the ATM as an institution will struggle to adhere to its mandate by delivering accessible, quality and equitable services to all its end-users.
+Without sufficient funds, the ATM will struggle to adhere to its mandate of delivering accessible, quality and equitable services to all its end-users.